 A simple color scheme of black and white, yet this outfit is simply stunning.
 The jacket demonstrates perfectly what we mean when we say dresses don't have to start and end at the dress.

 The platform sandals are an excellent shoe choice, and with this outfit in particular, can be replaced with almost any shoe type – preferably black to continue the black-on-white theme.
 Love the hat, and it really tips off the look (pun intended).
+A choker necklace is always a must for this kind of 90s choker outfit.

 2. Black velvet dress, thrift bought kimono, black combat boots, and a choker to finish.